About Empire Financial Research

 Tilson is an avid mountaineer, having climbed the Nose of El Capitan in June 2020 and summiting Mt.
 Kilimanjaro, Mt.
 Blanc, the Matterhorn, and the Eiger.
-He also competes in obstacle course races regularly and is the all-time record holder in the 50-and-up age group at the 24-hour World’s Toughest Mudder, having completed 75 miles and nearly 300 obstacles in 2016.
-Tilson currently lives in Manhattan with his wife of 25 years and their three daughters.
+He also regularly competes in obstacle course races and is the all-time record holder in the 50+ age group at the 24-hour World’s Toughest Mudder, having completed 75 miles and nearly 300 obstacles in 2016.
+Tilson currently lives in Manhattan with his wife of 27 years, with whom he has three young adult daughters.